codingjoe/joeflow/docs/tasks.rst

     next.
 This can be used to create exclusive gateways::

         from django.utils import timezone
-        from galahad.models import Process
+        from joeflow.models import Process
-        from galahad import tasks
+        from joeflow import tasks

         class ExclusiveProcess(Process):